 If you too are wanting to soundtrack your vaccination with something a little more suited, here are seven celebrity curated playlists that might just help…

 The release of Barack Obama’s summer mixtape has become a bit of a global phenomenon since first releasing his favourite tunes back in 2015.
 Now five years later, fans, supporters and lovers of the former US president eagerly await every year, and when his 2020 playlist dropped back in August, it did not disappoint.

 One for pushing the boundaries on style, music and what it means to be a female in the music industry, Charli XCX never holds back.
-Earlier this year she rewrote the rules of music, writing, recording and producing an album, how i’m feeling now, during lockdown and entirely at home.
+Last year she rewrote the rules of music, writing, recording and producing an album, how i’m feeling now, during lockdown and entirely at home.
 Once you’ve finished listening to the album in full, dive into her playlist.
 It’s a short twenty-song playlist but boasts artists of the same techno-pop ilk as Charli.